sbackus/antifa-witches/README.md

 If together you get 3 successes with **witch** and 3 successes with **antifa** you win!
 NaziCon is cancelled and you can go back to planning for the next solstice celebration.
 Have one last scene where you each describe enjoying a beautiful solstace party.
 If together you get 3 fails with **witch** or 3 fails with **antifa** you loose!
 Despite your efforts NaziCon proceeds.
 The GM gets one last scene to describe how the bad guys win.

+_THE SKIES THE EARTH THE WATERS SEE_.
+_THE FASCISTS SILENT THE PRISONS FREE_.
+[5](https://drive.google.com/file/d/0B2mqLg0R-Yc1VG41aWVvNm03Zzg/view)

 ## PORTRAYING MAGIC
 Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, or powerful.
 It can take the form of a spell or a ritual: gather ingredients, call the ancestors, draw circles, light candles, anoint yourself, chant, etc.